JunjieLeiCoe/causal_inferences_s2020/session1/assignment/assignment1_Junjie.md

    - one variable's change ($ \Delta$ )does not rely/depend on all other variables' movements;
    - mathematically; it uses the symbol $(\bot) $

+4. why do experiments remove `selection bias?`

+   becasue **experiments** can use various techniques, simulations... to create an indepedent random process to make the random variables truely independent.
+Ultimately make the treatment effective when realeased to the population;

 ## 3 In-class study discussion